-- the offices of private practice quantity surveyors (PQS);
+- the offices of private practice quantity surveyors (PQS)

-- the surveying sections of building and civil engineering contractors;
+- the surveying sections of building and civil engineering contractors.

 Look for job vacancies at:

-You could also enhance your career progression by becoming a member of other relevant institutes such as:
+Developing and maintaining professional competencies throughout your career is vital for progression.
+You could also enhance your career progression by becoming a member of other relevant institutes such as the:

 - Chartered Institute of Building (CIOB)